openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 ## Introduction

 Post-training model optimization is the process of applying special methods without model retraining or fine-tuning (for example, post-training 8-bit quantization).
 Therefore, this process does not require a training dataset or a training pipeline in the source DL framework.
 Post-training methods in OpenVINO require:
-* A floating-point precision model (FP32 or FP16), converted into the OpenVINO Intermediate Representation (IR) format and run on CPU with OpenVINO.
+* A floating-point precision model (FP32 or FP16), converted to the OpenVINO IR format (Intermediate Representation) and run on CPU with OpenVINO.
 * A representative calibration dataset representing a use case scenario, for example, 300 samples.
 * In case of accuracy constraints, a validation dataset and accuracy metrics should be available.

-OpenVINO provides a Post-training Optimization Tool (POT) which supports the uniform integer quantization method.
-This method allows increasing inference performance substantially and reducing the size of a model.
+OpenVINO provides a Post-training Optimization Tool (POT) that supports the uniform integer quantization method.
+It can substantially increase inference performance and reduce the size of a model.

 The figure below shows the optimization workflow with POT:
 ![](./images/workflow_simple.png)